Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 • Pay for premium only after resetting — never on an aged profile

-• Link Instagram (apps prioritize users with external data sources)
+• Link Instagram (apps prioritize users with external data)

 Until regulation or consumer pressure forces change, the imbalance will persist.
 Women will feel like they're aging out of desirability.
 Men will feel invisible.
 And the algorithms will keep collecting data, learning new ways to keep you swiping just a little bit longer.